 Fashion Journalism / Public Relations (PR)

 As a student in fashion journalism, your goal is to communicate the latest fashion information to the masses in a digestible and exciting way.
-However, if you're more interested in the public relations (PR) side of things, you'll also learn how to build up brand images, interact regularly with the media, maintain rapport, and write press releases.
+However, if you're more interested in the public relations (PR) side of things, you'll also learn how to build up brand images, regularly interact with the media, maintain rapport, and write press releases.

 Both of these fields will train students to enhance their communication and presentation skills that are vital to working in the fashion industry.